-There are many ways to use this workflow management platform.
-Check out the resource marketplace for standards-aligned lessons or other resources that align to your current unit.
+There are many ways to use Drawp for School.
+Check out the Resource Marketplace for standards-aligned lessons or other resources that align to your current unit.
 With the option to create and send templates to students, you can use Drawp as an alternative to paper-based graphic organizers, having students fill them out and share them using the app.

 You can also use Drawp to encourage group brainstorming and teamwork.
 When planning a project or answering questions, students can brainstorm digitally and even make collaborative presentations by creating pictures to add to a slideshow.
 Instead of setting up entire classes, you could use the "classes" to represent small groups of students, making it easy for them to communicate with each other and collaborate.
 Though there's content in the Resource Marketplace for older kids and teens, it may work better for younger students, who may find it easier to collaborate on the app than to use a similar program, such as Google Classroom.Continue reading Show less

 Drawp for School is a collaborative, web-based creation platform that syncs with iOS and Android devices via an app.
 To get started, teachers must first create an account, set up a class, and add students.
 Adding students automatically creates usernames and passwords to pass along to them, or teachers can create their own usernames and passwords.
 Students can work independently or with a peer to create original drawings or work off of an assignment shared by their teacher.
 Creation tools include a paint brush, sticky notes, text, and clip art.
 Kids and teachers can also add photos and record audio.